laballais/english_srt_gen/README.md

     pytorch
     torchvision
     torchaudio
+    ffmpeg
     whisper

-    ffmpeg
+# Configuration

 Configure your input and output paths as well as the model size at config.py.

+# How to Run

-To use this script, run the preliminaries.ipynb one time first.
+To use this script, run main.ipynb for your transcription needs.

+# Troubleshooting

-Then you may run main.ipynb for your transcription needs.
+In some cases, the jupyter notebook might not be able to find ffmpeg and whisper modules.
+Just run the preliminaries.ipynb notebook once.
+Then run main.ipynb for your transcription needs.